CharityTeam/New-Project3--backend/README.md

- What is The app about:
+ What is the app about:

  A web application that target indvisuals who live inside shelters and house care to get their needs.  it's a non profit organization that provides a direct support to an individuals.